BII-Lab/Yeti-Project/doc/Yeti-DM-Sync-MZSK.md

 Future Work: Figure out the KSK signing process
 ===============================================
-Right now there is no automated or documented process for creating the RRSIG for the root DNSKEY RRSET.
-This should probably be invented and documented at some point.
+Right now we assume that each DM operator has access to the KSK secret material.
+Ultimately this should change, so that there is a true separation of authority between the KSK and ZSK holders.

 Changes from non-Multi-ZSK Synchronization